 WINING + DINING

 Mittagong is the multicultural dining centre of the Highlands.
 Every cuisine you can imagine is represented here.
 From Paste (headed up by the amazing Michelin-star chef, Bee Satongun) for Thai fusion deliciousness through to Nasz Stolik for loading up on traditional Polish fare.
 There are plenty of pubs, cafes and restaurants to keep all foodies happy.
-We love The Boston for brunch, the amazing Four Seasons Bistro for super-tasty vegan and vegetarian food (you won’t be able to resist their raw treats cabinet!).
+We love The Boston 107 for brunch, the amazing Four Seasons Bistro for super-tasty vegan and vegetarian food (you won’t be able to resist their raw treats cabinet!).
 Mittagong RSL has a humungous menu – perfect for fusspots in the family!
 Eden Brewery has their awesome, local brews on tap with guest food trucks parked out the front.
-And Artemis Wines whip up delicious pizzas on Sundays, or you can order a cheese plate when you head to their cellar door for some wine-tasting (and they make gin, people!).
+Artemis Wines whip up delicious pizzas on Sundays, or you can order a cheese plate when you head to their cellar door for some wine-tasting (and they make gin, people!).
+Book in for a delicious high tea with tea and coffee (or bubbles - yay!) at the charming Old Bank Boutique Hotel - all of our favourite things in one spot: scones, mini sandwiches, dainty cakes and we mentioned the bubbles, right?
+Plus there's the new fab bar, Hendriks Cognac & Wine - a funky, relaxed spot for drinks and casual food done really well.
+Grab a cocktail and watch the world go by from the upstairs balcony.
 See?
-Something for everyone in Mitta!
+Something for everyone in Mittagong!

 MOVERS AND MAKERS